bizflycloud/terraform-provider-bizflycloud/website/docs/r/autoscaling_launch_configuration.html.markdown

 ---
 layout: "bizflycloud"
-page_title: "BizFly Cloud: bizflycloud_autoscaling_launch_configuration"
+page_title: "Bizfly Cloud: bizflycloud_autoscaling_launch_configuration"
 sidebar_current: "docs-bizflycloud-resource-autoscaling-launch-configuration"
-description: - Provides a BizFly Cloud AutoScaling Launch Configuration.
+description: - Provides a Bizfly Cloud AutoScaling Launch Configuration.
 This can be used to create, modify, AutoScaling Group
 ---

 # bizflycloud\_autoscaling\_launch\_configuration

-Provides a BizFly Cloud AutoScaling Group resource.
+Provides a Bizfly Cloud AutoScaling Group resource.
 This can be used to create, modify, and delete.

 ## Example
 ```hcl